mimimakingthings/cyber_tonic/README.md

 2. Review the code comments
 3. Test with the simulation mode in Client Portal
 4. Ensure all dependencies are installed correctly
+5. Check data persistence logs in the application
+6. Verify storage directory permissions in `data/storage/`

+### Data Issues
+- **Data not loading**: Check `data/storage/` directory and file permissions
+- **Data not saving**: Verify write permissions and available disk space
+- **Corrupted data**: Restore from backups in `data/storage/backups/`
+- **Storage info**: Use the "Storage Info" button in the Client Portal sidebar

 ---